Henry Stafford, 2nd Duke of Buckingham: The Princes in the Tower

 Buckingham is the only person to be named as responsible in a contemporary chronicle other than Richard himself.
 However, for two reasons he is unlikely to have acted alone.
 First of all, if he were guilty of acting without Richard's orders it is extremely surprising that Richard did not lay the blame for the princes' murder on Buckingham after Buckingham was disgraced and executed, especially as Richard could potentially have cleared his own name by doing so.
-Secondly, it is likely he would have required Richard's help to gain access to the princes, under close guard in the Tower of London, although Kendall argued that, as Constable of England, he might have been exempt from this ruling.
+Secondly, Weir argues that it is likely he would have required Richard's help to gain access to the princes, under close guard in the Tower of London, although Kendall argued that, as Constable of England, responsible for the Tower, he might have been exempt from this ruling.

 As a result, although it is extremely possible that he was implicated in the decision to murder them, the hypothesis that Buckingham acted without Richard's knowledge is not widely accepted by historians.
 While Jeremy Potter suggested that Richard would have kept silent had Buckingham been guilty because nobody would have believed Richard was not party to the crime, he further notes that "Historians are agreed that Buckingham would never have dared to act without Richard's complicity or, at least, connivance".
 However, Potter also hypothesised that perhaps Buckingham was fantasising about seizing the crown himself at this point and saw the murder of the princes as a first step to achieving this goal.
 This theory formed the basis of Sharon Penman's historical novel The Sunne in Splendour.

 In fiction

 Buckingham is among the major characters featured in William Shakespeare's play Richard III, which portrays him as a man openly allying with Richard III in his schemes until he is ordered to kill the Princes in the Tower.
 In Colley Cibber's 1699 adaptation of Shakespeare's play, he is the subject of the notable line "Off with his head!
 So much for Buckingham!"

 In Sharon Kay Penman's 1982 debut novel The Sunne in Splendour, Buckingham is depicted as the murderer of the Princes in the Tower.
 He is a supporting character in Philippa Gregory's 2009 historical novel The White Queen (2009) and a central character in Susan Higginbotham's historical fiction novel, The Stolen Crown (2010), which deals with his associations with King Edward IV and King Richard III.

-Buckingham is the major character and storyteller in Isolde Martyn's historical novel The Devil in Ermine (2013), which deals with the events of 1483.
-As Henry Stafford, he is the lead character in J.P.
-Reedman's A Man Who Would be King (2017) which tells his story from his own first-person viewpoint, and portrays him as desiring the throne for himself.
+Buckingham is the major character and storyteller in Isolde Martyn’s historical novel The Devil in Ermine (2013), which deals with the events of 1483.
+As Henry Stafford, he is the lead character in J. P. Reedman's A Man Who Would be King (2017), which tells his story from his own first-person viewpoint, and portrays him as desiring the throne for himself.